BusConnects: Dublin

 During both the implementation and consultation phases, the BusConnects projects in Dublin attracted significant controversy and criticism, including from service users, residents, politicians, and transport unions.
-Concerns included route coverage, total journey times, allowing for route access and changes, actual performance and "no shows", property "taking" required to implement routes, and reduction in road space for existing commuter traffic.
-Regarding the suburb of Finglas, independent Dublin City Councillor Noeleen Reilly has noted that overall, BusConnects has had an adverse effect on the area rather than providing residents with greater service.
-Similar sentiments have been expressed in Ballyfermot.
+As of 2022, concerns included route coverage, total journey times, allowing for route access and changes, actual performance and "no shows", property "taking" required to implement routes, and reduction in road space for existing commuter traffic.
+Similar sentiments were expressed in Ballyfermot that same year.

+Molly Cantwell, writing for Newstalk in February 2025 questioned whether the roll out of Busconnects had contributed to the rising issue of 'ghost buses' across Ireland (buses which appear on digital display boards but then disappear from the boards without a bus showing up).
+Dublin Bus CEO Billy Hann replied that "When we're changing routes or bringing in a new spine or a new local area and network, you'll always get some complaints, because some people are not getting the service that they feel that they once had (..)
+But by and large, it's still producing 25% extra connectivity to the greater Dublin area."

+In March 2025, RTÉ News recorded that there was "a 48% increase in the number of passenger boardings in areas of Dublin where new BusConnnects routes are operating compared to the rest of the bus network", but that there was still significant room for improvement with regards to the punctuality of the new services.

+A bi-annual report is published, which updates on the progress of the BusConnects project in Dublin.

 Cork

 The consultation phase for the proposed BusConnects project in Cork was opened in 2022.
 The published proposals attracted significant controversy and complaint from home-owners, politicians, transport unions, and other stakeholders.
 According to reports from mid-2022, concerns were raised in particular about the proposed demolition of old stone walls, the potential for nearly 1000 properties to lose parts of their gardens through compulsory purchase orders, the loss of sections of Ballybrack Woods in Douglas, and the felling of 1,400 mature trees along proposed routes.

+As of mid-2024, approximately €24m had been spent on proposed BusConnects initiatives in Cork, including at least €2.5 million on consultation efforts, with planning applications due to be submitted "on a phased basis beginning in the first quarter of 2025".
+By mid-2025, some of the BusConnects changes in Cork were "due to be rolled out in phases from mid-2026".

 Limerick

 In February 2023, the National Transport Authority published a draft version of a new bus network for Limerick city.
-The network redesign is intended to be rolled out in 2025.
+At that time, the network redesign was intended to be rolled out during 2025.